The Scenic Adventure

 Four things you'll meet in the first week.
 None of them are obstacles — they're the country.
 We brief every traveller on these before they fly so the first temple visit doesn't feel like a test.

 Palms together, slight bow from the shoulders.
 The deeper the bow, the more respect.
 Thais wai in greeting, goodbye, gratitude, and apology.
-You don't need to wai perfectly — trying matters more than the execution.
-We brief travellers so the first temple interaction doesn't feel like a test.
+You "don"t need to wai perfectly — trying matters more than the execution.
+We brief travellers so the first temple interaction "doesn"t feel like a test.

 Shoulders and knees covered.
 No shoes inside.
-Never point your feet at a Buddha or a person — it's deeply disrespectful.
+Never point your feet at a Buddha or a person — "it"s deeply disrespectful.
 Never sit higher than a monk.
 The rules feel strict until you understand the reason; then they feel correct.

 Ordained men in orange robes who have renounced almost everything.
-Women cannot touch a monk's skin — they hand offerings with hands pressed together.
+Women cannot touch a "monk"s skin — they hand offerings with hands pressed together.
 Photos are fine in most places.
 Never touch a monk or hand them something directly.

 Thailand is still highly cash-based, though Bangkok takes cards everywhere.
 Small bills are essential — tips go in dishes by the register, usually 20 baht for a meal, 50-100 for service.
-Tipping isn't required by law, but it's expected in restaurants.
+Tipping "isn"t required by law, but "it"s expected in restaurants.

 Food